miracle-hf/ChannelMonitor/README.md

 - exclude_model: IDs of models to exclude from monitoring
 - models: List of models, used only when unable to retrieve models from the channel (/v1/models)
 - force_models: If true, only the above models will be tested, and channel models will not be fetched.
 Default is false
+- force_inside_models: If true, only the models set in OneAPI will be tested, and the model list will not be fetched.
+Default is false.
+If force_models is true, this option is invalid.
 - time_period: Interval for testing model availability, recommended not less than 30 minutes, accepts time formats s, m, h
 - max_concurrency: Maximum number of concurrent tests within a channel, default is 5
 - rps: Requests per second within a channel, default is 5
 - db_type: Database type, including mysql, sqlite, postgres, sqlserver
 - db_dsn: Database DSN string, the format varies by database type.
 Examples below
+- do_not_modify_db: If true, the available models in the database will not be modified.
+Default is false
 - base_url: The base URL for OneAPI/NewAPI/OneHub.
 If using host mode, you can directly use http://localhost:3000.
 Currently, only OneHub requires this field.
 - system_token: System token, currently only required for OneHub.
 - uptime-kuma: Configuration for Uptime Kuma.
 The status can be `enabled` or `disabled`.
 The model_url and channel_url are the availability Push URLs for models and channels.